Rxavio/Teamwork/README.md

 7. Employees can view all articles showing the most recently posted articles first.
 8. Employees can view a specific article.

+## Optional Features

+- Employees can view all articles that belong to a category (tag).
+- Employees can flag a comment, or article as inappropriate.
+- Admin can delete a comment, or article flagged as inappropriate.